DuckySoLucky/Hypixel-API-list/README.md

 ## Help

-If you are going through API like Official Hypixel Network, You can get easily lost so I recommend you using websites like [JSON Path Finder](https://jsonpathfinder.com/), it shows you exact path and it can save a lot of time and suffer
+If you are going through API like Official Hypixel Network, You can get easily lost so I recommend you using websites like [JSON Path Finder](https://jsonpathfinder.com/), it shows you exact path and it can save a lot of time.

 ### Powered By
 - [Hypixel Network API](http://api.hypixel.net/)